Running on Empty

 Here I am with the lights dimmed and the house quiet, finally listening to His still, small voice calling out to me, yearning to have me share my day all the while wanting to give me His peace and rest.
 My marriage would fall apart if we never spent time together, never talked.
 Yet it’s so easy to let the busy-ness of my week interfere with my relationship with God.

 Don’t let that happen to you.
 Don’t run on the fumes of a message you might have heard from a pulpit earlier in the week.
+No more running on empty.
 Spend some time in the Word and in prayer to keep your life full of God.